 While a hybrid chatbot is not actually a hybrid in the truest sense, the term is used to market chatbots with a live agent hand-off feature.

-The term hybrid means something made by combining two different elements.
-So by definition, a hybrid chatbot has to be something that combines two types of chatbots.
+The term hybrid refers to a combination of two different elements or varieties of something.
+So by definition, a hybrid chatbot has to be something that combines two types of chatbot technology to enhance its capabilities.
 That’s exactly what we’ve come up with!

 But before going into what constitutes Zoho’s hybrid chatbot, we’ll look at the basic types of chatbots.

 - Rule-based/guided flow chatbots: As the name suggests, they respond to customer queries using ready-made responses, predefined rules and decision trees fed to the chatbot.
 They can be built either using a codeless chatbot builder or a programmable chatbot builder based on the user’s expertise.